kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 After saving, press `Update DB` in the IHP dashboard.
 This should update the database with the new table.

+This will have automatically created the type `Book`.
+Let's create a controller for it next.

 ## Generate Controller and Views

 Stay in the `localhost:8001` admin dashboard and select `Codegen` in the menu to the left.